Is Music a Language and Can It Teach Us How to Speak? We Asked a Neuroscientist

-Remember that slightly lonely guy you used to be semi-friends with?
-The one that jammed with the high school jazz band every other Friday and always voluntarily wore a spotted bow tie?
-When he was going on and on about “expressions,” “phrases,” and how jazz improvisation was all about understanding “the language,” you probably just rolled your eyes and beat him up.
+Remember that slightly lonely guy you used to be semi-friends with.
+The one that jammed with the sixth form jazz band every other Friday and always voluntarily wore a spotted bow tie?
+When he was banging on about ‘expressions’, ‘phrases’ and how jazz improvisation was all about understanding ‘the language’ you probably just rolled your eyes and beat him up.

+But, as is ever the way, it turns out the nerds were on to something.
+We all vaguely understand the general concept of written instrumental music, from Chopin to Miles Davis, with its own rules, symbols and colossal scope for error – just like any other language.
+But how is it that hearing a piece of jazz, classical, minimalist, or pop music can pull off the same rousing, emotionally charged effect on pretty much anyone, regardless of whether they can read music or not.

 Videos by VICE